How to Avoid Chapter 7 or Chapter 13 Bankruptcy

 Learn All About Chapter 7 and Chapter 13 Bankruptcy Alternatives

-Although bankruptcy offers some people a clean slate, it is by no means an easy solution.
-Bankruptcy will destroy your credit and may possibly force you to sell your assets.
-It could also affect your future employment.
+Bankruptcy destroys your credit.
+You may be forced to sell your assets.
+It can also affect your future employment.
 In addition, 2005 bankruptcy reform laws made it more difficult to file for chapter 7 bankruptcy, and limited other bankruptcy rights.

 If you want to preserve your credit, you will be much better off if you do whatever you can to avoid bankruptcy.
 Although it is not easy, it is worth the effort.
 Follow these steps to avoid bankruptcy.